-Pity Martinez leads Atlanta past Minnesota for US Open Cup
+Make it 3: Atlanta wins another title, capturing US Open Cup

 Atlanta added to its lead in the 16th.
 Justin Meram loped in off the left side, suddenly accelerated past a defender and passed in front to Martinez, who fired it past Mannone to give the home team a 2-0 lead.

 It was a frustrating night for Atlanta star Josef Martinez, who has scored in an MLS record 12 straight games.
-He had two goals waved off by offside calls, had another chance thwarted by Mannone’s diving save, and failed to control a pass that was delivered to him all alone in front of the goal.
+He had two goals waved off by offside calls, had another chance thwarted by Mannone’s acrobatic save, and failed to control a pass that was delivered to him all alone in front of the goal.

 After being dominated over the first 45 minutes, Minnesota United made a game of it.

-Just over a minute into the second half, Kevin Molino passed into the area and Robin Lod was able to get it past keeper Brad Guzan with a side kick that caught the far post and ricocheted into the goal.
+Just over a minute into the second half, Kevin Molino passed into the area and Robin Lod was able to get it past Guzan with a side kick that caught the far post and ricocheted into the goal.

 Cheered on by a small contingent of Loon supporters in the corner of Mercedes-Benz Stadium, Minnesota pressed for the tying goal.
 The visitors caught a huge break in the 74th when Gonzalez Pirez grabbed at a player breaking into the clear and received a red card.

+“We gave ourselves a huge hole to get out of,” Minnesota coach Adrian Heath said.
+“We’re disappointed but, hey, we move on.”

-But Atlanta United was able to hold on, setting up another trophy presentation.
+Atlanta United was able to hold on, setting up something that has become most familiar.

 Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963